The Lands

 - Sweepers Guild: 1 rep

 The Consuls: The Consuls are the rulers of Nartellfar in consultation with the Assembly.
 During times of emergency the two Consuls become absolute rulers.
-They are chosen to be as impressive and imposing as any monarch of old.
-The Assembly is always mindful of who will be popular among the citizenry.
+They are chosen from the wider citizenry to be as impressive and imposing as any monarch of old.
+The Assembly is always mindful of who will be popular.
 The two serve overlapping ten-year terms – five years into the term of one Consul the other Consul retires and a new one is elected.
 The Consuls have veto power over one another.
 Government ministers are chosen by the Consuls from the Assembly.
 Both Consuls are ex-officio members of the Council of Eight which manages the League of Lasting Peace & Prosperity (its membership comprises the two Consuls of Nartellfar, the Chancellor and Deputy Chancellor of Delmisar, the Monarch and Prime Minister of Orvilia, and the Admiral and General of the combined Sea Cities Navy and Army).
 The current Consuls are Magnus and Noleta.

-Total Population: 100,196
+Total Population: 50,098

-Permanent Residents: 86,675
+Permanent Residents: 43,337

-Temporary Residents: 13,521
+Temporary Residents: 6,760

-Population within the urban districts: 73,625
+Population within the urban districts: 36,812

-Population in the farming province: 26,571
+Population in the farming province: 13,285

-Residents registered as members of one or more guilds: 57,783
+Residents registered as members of one or more guilds: 28,892

 Number of Chartered Guilds: 20